Lyneham Primary School

 Children are identified as having SEND through a variety of ways.

 • Work scrutiny by teaching staff and leaders – where children’s books are looked at regularly to see how a child is progressing and whether or not they are meeting the expectations of the National Curriculum and work set by the teacher.
-Discussions also take place at Pupil Progress Meetings between class teachers, the SENCo and other members of the Senior Leadership Team e.g. the assessment leader, English/ Maths leaders and Headteacher.
+Discussions also take place at Pupil Inclusion Meetings between class teachers, the SENCo and other members of the Senior Leadership Team e.g. the Inclusion Lead, the assessment leader, English/ Maths leaders and Headteacher.

 • Observations by teaching staff in class and around school.
 Changes of behaviour may be identified which may indicate a need.